top of page

 • This precise, rapid form of signalling allows for the efficient transmission of information within the nervous system.

-4. Endocrine signalling:
+4) Endocrine intracellular signalling:

 • Endocrine signalling involves the release of hormones by specialized endocrine cells or glands into the bloodstream.